Choosing Meaning in Acting

 If you choose your meanings well may not even need a reasoning to be present where you are because it will be so self evident given your circumstances.
 Your emotions and meaning will be a self evident reality when cohesive.

-Choosing Meanings is the crafting of not needing much of a Reason to be present when doing or involved in your artistic work or acting work.
+When doing or in an involvement your Choice of meaning will effect you because you have an activated emotion.
+In your artistic film work your activated emotion will create interaction in your acting.
 You will find out for yourself that if you match your Meaning and Emotion correctly it will lead your reasoning rather than having a reason that you need to follow with your emotion and meaning to make something happen that is scripted or to create the master art piece that is desired.
 You will find your passion in your work rather than having to take the logical approach to your passion.

 Example 2: Mark, 36 Plumber /Student and Sally, 32 Business Owner/Student